807-2/home/README.md

 ## Latest News
 28 December2020
-* Police officer promise to post their letter for us.
+* Police officer promised to post their letter for us.